open5e/open5e/source/equipment/armor.rst

 of the armor is made of softer and more flexible materials.

-**Studded Leather.** Made from tough but flexible leather, studded leather is reinforced with close-­set rivets or spikes.
+**Studded Leather.** Made from tough but flexible leather, studded leather is reinforced with close-set rivets or spikes.

 Medium Armor
 ~~~~~~~~~~~~